State Authorization and Complaint Resolution

 Pennsylvania College of Health Sciences is accredited by the Middle States Commission on Higher Education (MSCHE).
 MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 In addition to Middle States accreditation, many of our academic programs are also accredited by their respective agencies.
 The Commonwealth of Pennsylvania’s Department of Education has authorized the college to offer a variety of associate, baccalaureate and graduate degree programs, as well as certificate programs in health care.

 PA College is approved to offer programs that may lead to licensure/certification in the Commonwealth of Pennsylvania.
-However, PA College cannot confirm that our programs meet the requirements for licensure/certification in all other states.
+However, PA College cannot confirm that our programs meet the requirements for licensure/certification in all other states, but is in the process of doing so (see the State Authorization tab above for more).
 Academic programs and individual graduates must meet standards set by that state’s applicable licensing agency, in order for a graduate to be eligible for a license.
-If you are considering one of our online nursing programs that leads to a professional license, please contact Joy Verner for information regarding our status in your state.
+If you are considering one of our online nursing programs that leads to a professional license, please contact Admissions for information regarding our status in your state.
 You may also contact the appropriate licensing agency where you plan to receive instruction before beginning your academic program (see National Council of State Boards of Nursing for state-by-state listings).

-NEW for 2017!
 PA College is authorized to provide online education to students from all SARA member states, which currently includes those noted on this map.
-For specific questions regarding state authorization, contact Joy Verner.

 State Authorization Compliance